Organ trade: Illegal organ trade

-Criminal networks increasingly engage in kidnappings, especially of children and teenagers, who are then taken to locations with medical equipment.
-There they are murdered and their organs harvested for the illegal organ trade.
-Poverty and loopholes in legislation also contribute to the illegal trade of organs.

 Though claims of organ trafficking are difficult to substantiate due to lack of evidence and reliable data, cases of illegal organ trade have been tried and prosecuted.
 The persons and entities prosecuted have included criminal gangs, hospitals, third-party organ brokers, nephrologists, and individuals attempting to sell their own organs.
+Poverty, corruption, and insufficiencies in legislation and enforcement drive the prevalence of the illegal organ trade.
+These factors also pose difficulties in tracking accurate statistics of the trade and market forces across countries.

 Transplant tourism

-The United Network for Organ Sharing defines transplant tourism as "the purchase of a transplant organs abroad that includes access to an organ while bypassing laws, rules, or processes of any or all countries involved".
+The United Network for Organ Sharing defines transplant tourism as "the purchase of a transplant organ abroad that includes access to an organ while bypassing laws, rules, or processes of any or all countries involved".
 The term "transplant tourism" describes the commercialism that drives illegal organ trade, but not all medical tourism for organs is illegal.
 For example, in some cases, both the donor and the recipient of the organ travel to a country with adequate facilities to perform a legal surgery.
 In other cases, a recipient travels to receive the organ of a relative living abroad.
 Transplant tourism raises concerns because it involves the transfer of healthy organs in one direction, depleting the regions where organs are bought.
 This transfer typically occurs in trends: from South to North, from developing to developed nations, from females to males, and from people of color to whites.
 In 2007, for example, 2,500 kidneys were purchased in Pakistan, with foreign recipients making up two-thirds of the buyers.
-In the same year, in Canada and the United Kingdom, experts estimated that about 30 to 50 of their citizens illegally purchased organs abroad.
+In the same year, in Canada and the United Kingdom, experts estimated that about 30 to 50 of their transplant patients illegally purchased organs abroad.

 The kidney is the most commonly sought-after organ in transplant tourism, with prices for the organ ranging from as little as $1,300 to as much as $150,000.
 Reports estimate that 75% of all illegal organ trading involves kidneys.
 The liver trade is also prominent in transplant tourism, with prices ranging from $4,000 to $157,000.
 Though livers are regenerative, making liver donations non-fatal, they are much less common due to an excruciating post-operative recovery period that deters donors.
 Other high-priced body parts commonly sold include corneas ($24,400) and unfertilized eggs ($12,400), while lower-priced bodily commodities include blood ($25–337), skin ($10 per square inch), and bones/ligaments ($5,465).
 While there is a high demand, and correspondingly a very high price, for vital organs such as hearts and lungs, transplant tourism and organ trafficking of these parts is very rare due to the sophisticated nature of the transplant surgery and the state-of-the-art facilities required for such transplants.